cloudspaces/eyeos-u1db/Readme.md

 ## Persistence

-EyeOS calendar saves the events into a U1DB database.
+eyeOS Calendar and the comments tool of the file manager store data in a U1DB database.

 ![](img/diagrama_Persistencia_Grafica.jpg)

-U1DB is an database API to synchronize JSON documents databases created by Canonical.
-Its allows that applications can storage documents and synchronize then between machines and devices.
-U1DB is a database design to work in every enviroment, offering a backup of platform's native data.
-This means that can be use in differents platforms, with differents languages, with backup and synchronization between all of them.
+U1DB is a database API to sync JSON documents that was created by Canonical.
+It lets applications store documents and synchronize them between machines and devices.
+U1DB is designed to work anywhere, acting as a storage backup for native platform data.
+This means it can be implemented on any platform, from different languages, providing backup and sync services between platforms.

-API U1DB has three different parts: storage/recover documents, queries and synchronization.
-Next are detailed the functions that are used and a short explanation of operation.
+The U1DB API contains three sections: document storage/retrieval, querying and synchronization.
+A short description of their operation is given below.

 ### Storage/recovering documents

-U1DB storages documents, basically any information that can be expressed in JSON.
+U1DB stores documents, basically any information that can be expressed in JSON.

 **created_doc_from_json(**_json,doc\_id=None_**)**

 Creates a document from JSON data.

-Alternatively can be especified the document's identifier.
-The identifier mustn't exist in the database.
-If database especifies a maximum document size and the document exceeds, the exception DocumentTooBig will be thrown.
+Optionally the doc id can be specified.
+This id must not exist in the database.
+If the database specifies a maximum document size and the document exceeds this size, a DocumentTooBig exception is triggered.

 <div style="margin-bottom:10px;margin-left:0px">
     <table border="0" cellpadding="0" cellspacing="0" style="border-collapse:collapse;">